Download Now: Selling Homemade Foods During a Pandemic eBook

 Many states across the country have cottage food laws.
 These laws regulate how home-based food businesses are run.
-From the amount money a food entrepreneur can earn to the types of products a food entrepreneur is allowed to sell, cottage food laws are different in every state — sometimes every county within a state.
+From the amount of money a food entrepreneur can earn to the types of products a food entrepreneur is allowed to sell, cottage food laws are different in every state — sometimes every county within a state.
 It is important that you know what the cottage food law in your states says.

-Find the Cottage Food Law for Your State
+Find the Law for Your State

 Below is a map of the United States.
 Simply click on your state.
-Each state links to the law or rule that’s been setup for that state.
+Each state links to the law or rule that’s been set up for that state.
 Be sure to read the law or rule carefully.
 These are your guidelines.
 Remember if you have questions or need help, contact us!

 Green – state has a cottage food law or rule